clearlinux/clear-linux-documentation/source/clear-linux/guides/network/network-bonding.rst

    For best results, do not assign addresses or DHCP support to the individual NICs.

-   The `[Link]` setting enables jumbo frames of up to 9000 bytes.
+   The `MTUBytes` setting enables jumbo frames of up to 9000 bytes.
 Your switch may require additional configuration to support this setting.

 #.
 Configure the bonded interface in a file named :file:`30-bond1.network`.